qawemlilo/nodeza/README.md

 # NodeZA
 > A Node.js portal for developers in South Africa.

 Node.js is an exciting new technology that is changing the programming landscape.
 Being a new technology, it has been very hard to find companies or developers who also use Node.js in South Africa.

-NodeZA, pronounced as Node Z A, is a platform that aims to make it easy to find information about Node.js, learn, and connect with other Node users in South Africa.
+NodeZA, pronounced as Node Z A, is a platform that aims to make it easy to find information about Node.js, learn, share, and connect with other Node users in South Africa.

 The information below is aimed at developers who would like to contribute to this platform.